eantcal/nutetris/README.md

 # nutetris
-tetris clone written in c++11 and ported in java.
+tetris clone written in c++11 and ported in Java and in BASIC (for nuBASIC interpreter).

 ![nuTetris - Java version](https://7bcac53c-a-62cb3a1a-s-sites.googlegroups.com/site/eantcal/home/c/nutetris/jetris.png)